-Wisdom teeth removal infection happens after you get a wisdom tooth removed.
-It's painful enough after you get a wisdom tooth out, but if you get an infection on top, it's even worse!
+A Wisdom teeth removal infection happens after you get a wisdom tooth taken out.
+Getting a wisdom tooth removed is usually painful afterward anyway, but if you get an infection in the socket, it's even worse!

 It can be VERY painful, and in extreme cases it can cause a swelling into your throat which may interfere with your breathing or swallowing.
 You might also find it difficult to open your mouth.
 This is very important.